Friday, December 19, 2008

 Behind his glorious creation, Nikola stood at a table with a series of switches, levers and controls which he was attentively owning and manipulating.
 When he looked up and saw me, my roommate simply did what he always did when he saw me: flashed a middle finger and went back to his work.

-I thought to myself.
+That bastard taught him that.
+I fucking hate him, I thought to myself.
 There was no other way a Serbian inventor would have any other way of knowing how to flip the bird.

 Fed up, I decided to head to the bar to meet up with my best friend.
 Having a mad scientist turn your basement into his personal laboratory was plenty of reason to start drinking early.
 The whiskey sour was completely guilt-free.